Open-Source-Studio-at-ITP/Syllabus/data-assignment.md

 git add .
 ```

-2. Use `git commit` to commit your changes.
+###  `git commit` to commit your changes.

 For small / trivial fixes, you can use the `-m` argument to add a message.

 ```
 git commit -m "message about this commit"
 ```

-You can also type `git commit` only and it will launch you into a text editor to write a more detailed message.
+It's good practice, however, to use `git commit` only and launch a text editor for writing a more detailed message.

 ```
 git commit